systemjs/systemjs/README.md

 ES6 modules define named exports, provided as getters on a special immutable `Module` object.

-To build for production, see the [System.register build workflow](#es6-systemregister-compilation).
+To build for production, see the [production workflows](https://github.com/systemjs/systemjs/wiki/Production-Workflows).

+[For further details about SystemJS module format support, see the wiki page](https://github.com/systemjs/systemjs/wiki/Module-Format-Support).

 For further infomation on ES6 module loading, see the [ES6 Module Loader polyfill documentation](https://github.com/ModuleLoader/es6-module-loader).

-[For further details about SystemJS module format support, see the wiki page](https://github.com/systemjs/systemjs/wiki/Module-Format-Support).

 ### Plugins